-Moreover, of the circa 400,000 Muslims in the country, out of a total population of some 7.5 million, virtually none adhere to the codes of dress and conduct associated with orthodox Islam.
-In other words, the Muslim presence in Switzerland is hardly noticeable.
+Moreover, of the circa 400,000 Muslims in the Alpine country, on a population of 7.5 million, almost none adhere to the codes of dress and conduct associated with orthodox Islam.
+The Muslim presence in Switzerland is hardly noticeable.